Baskervilles (musical group): History

-During the second half of 2005 and early 2006, the Baskervilles were hard at work on album #3 and a video for Midnight At The Underground Club, directed by Jake Hensberry.
-Thanks to a great deal of enthusiasm from Sweden, the Baskervilles delayed work on album #3 to write a 4-song EP for Kitty Litter Records, however somewhere along the line, the deal fell through, which led to 'Twilight 14', a 14-month-long free song giveaway, the songs of 'Twilight 14' were distributed monthly with cover artwork, they could be downloaded from the official Baskervilles website in MP3 format, and promotional postcards were sent out to fans through snail mail.
+During the second half of 2005 and early 2006, the Baskervilles worked on album #3 and a video for Midnight At The Underground Club, directed by Jake Hensberry.
+The Baskervilles delayed work on album #3 to write a 4-song EP for Kitty Litter Records, however somewhere along the line, the deal fell through, which led to 'Twilight 14', a 14-month-long free song giveaway.
+The songs of 'Twilight 14' were distributed monthly with cover artwork.
+They could be downloaded from the official Baskervilles website in MP3 format, and promotional postcards were sent out to fans through snail mail.
 The release date for the Baskervilles Twilight CD was June 3, 2008.